Many say that email marketing is the most effective marketing practice that drives the highest ROI.

 Measure your Click to Open Rate

-What is the most critical metric you use in email marketing analytics?
+What is the most critical metric you know in your email marketing analytics tactics?
 I bet your answer is the click-through rate.
 Most email marketers would agree with you.
 According to a research study, over 70% of digital marketers consider CTR the most useful metric for tracking campaign success.

 Another popular metric email marketers rely on is the open rate.